Website Color Schemes and UI Color Palettes

 Q: How do I handle color tokens in a design-development handoff?

-Q: What tools should every designer use for color accessibility?
+Q: What tools should designers use for color accessibility?

 Color decisions made early in product development are expensive to change later.
 A semantic token architecture built correctly in month one takes 2–3 days.
 Retrofitting it after 40 components are built takes 2–3 weeks.
 Retrofitting it after a public accessibility audit flags 300 contrast violations takes longer, costs more, and arrives with reputational damage attached.